 Changing your diet is not an antidote for IBS, it is merely an option to lessen symptoms.
-However, people who have tried low FODMAP diets have recorded changes in their IBS symptoms.
+However, people who have tried low FODMAP diets as a preferred way of eating with IBS; and many have recorded positive changes in their IBS symptoms.

 When eaten, FODMAP foods cause extreme discomfort in IBS patients.

 • FODMAP Foods:

 • Carbonated Drinks

 Though a patient might feel discomfort from ingesting these foods, there is no possible way to cut out all FODMAPs from a diet, only to reduce the amount.
 However, even the possibility of reducing symptoms is a worthwhile venture.

 What is a FODMAP?

 FODMAPs are foods that are,”osmotically active, rapidly fermentable, short-chain carbohydrates.”
 The acronym itself stands for: